 When you make a purchase, think about what change you would have received if you paid in cash.
-For example, if your Target run totals to $84.25, you’d likely get a $5 bill, a $10 bill and 75 cents back if you paid with a $100 bill.
+For example, if your Target run totals to $84.25 and you would have paid with a $100 bill, you’d likely get a $5 bill, a $10 bill and 75 cents back as change.
 Before you pull out of the parking lot, log onto your online banking account to transfer $5 to your savings.

 To make it simpler, you could resolve to transfer $5 to your savings account every time you swipe your card.
 Or you could be more selective and only add $5 to your account when you make a specific purchase, like filling up your gas tank.

 Another option is to, well, make the switch to using cash — but do it just for your fun money expenditures.
-Stick with swiping your card to get groceries or stock up on toiletries, but pay with cash when you go to the movies or to the bar.
+Stick with swiping your card to get groceries or stock up on toiletries, but pay with cash when you go shoe shopping or out to eat.
 Any $5 bill you receive in change goes — you guessed it — straight to your savings.